BLCM/BLCMods/Borderlands 2 mods/osetor74/BL2Wonderlands/README.md

 ### Move the "Global" and "Relic Rework" categories below the imported file
 ![bbbbbb?](https://i.imgur.com/w08Laj9.png)

 ### Ta-daaa! it should now look something like this.
-Don't worry about all the overriding, it's meant to do that
+Don't worry about all the overriding; it's meant to do that
 ![ccccc!](https://i.imgur.com/RDMNnsJ.png)